vicvillalobos/Advent-Of-Code/README.md

 ```

 ## Requirements
-I only use `pytest` so far.
+I only use `pytest` and `alive_progress` so far.
 Requirements are installed in the dockerfile.

 ## Testing
 To run the tests, run the following command (linux only):